Jubilee Synagogue in Prague

 It’s Prague so it can’t just be a case of building a synagogue.
 There has to be a larger story.
 The fact that the building was going to be built was not driven by the anniversary as much as it was seen just as part of a wider redevelopment process.

 In the early 1890s an urban reconstruction program began in Prague taking advantage of the new “Sanitation Law” to redevelop large areas of the city and of course to demolish hundreds of buildings deemed unhealthy.
-This demolition included three fairly large public synagogues in the Jewish Quarter, the Zigeuner Synagogue, the Great Court Synagogue and the New Synagogue.
+This included the Destruction of the Jewish Ghetto and three fairly large public synagogues in the Josefov, the Zigeuner Synagogue, the Great Court Synagogue and the New Synagogue.
 Jerusalemska was marked for redevelopment and the Jewish authorities acquired a building in the street.
 This was the site that was chosen to bring all three of the other synagogues under one roof (fun fact – Zigeuner or the short version Zigeun means Gypsy in German.
 The Zigeuner Synagogue was where Franz Kafka had his Bar-Mitzvah in 1896).

 At some point between 1896 and 1898 the Society for the Construction of a New Temple was founded and it had the task of planning, raising money and building the new synagogue.
 The first plan considered in 1899 was for a neo-Romanesque style building.
 Another in 1901 was for a neo-Gothic design and finally in 1903 the present design which structurally is Moorish Revival but the decor is Art Nouveau.
 Anybody who has done my Prague Architecture tour knows how fast buildings were completed in this 1900-1920 period and it took less than two years to finish.
 It was paid for by the Society for the Construction of a New Temple.
 The formal inauguration was September 16th 1906.
 It was still owned by the Society for the Construction of a New Temple but one year after the inauguration that society ceased to exist and the building became owned by the Jewish community.
 It seats 850 people.